 A survey based on leisure holidays shows that Chinese middle-class families like to spend their holidays on cruises.
-They prefer short tour holidays in the cruise as they are more accessible and affordable to them, rather than long tours.
-They enjoy Chinese food, service, luxury, casinos and live entertainment on their trips.
-Chinese specific needs have to be catered for,
+They prefer short tour holidays on the cruise as they are more accessible and affordable to them, rather than long tours.
+They enjoy Chinese food, service, luxury, casinos, and live entertainment on their trips.
+Chinese-specific needs have to be catered for,

 Activities in Cruise Holidays

 The average Chinese cruiser is not looking to lie by the pool and read a book.
-So the ships are providing them activities to enjoy like Tai chi at dawn, dancing classes in the afternoon and Kung Fu movies at night.
+So the ships are providing them with activities to enjoy like Tai chi at dawn, dancing classes in the afternoon, and Kung Fu movies at night.
 Mainlanders are not big drinkers either.
-Bars and club are frequently empty.
+Bars and clubs are frequently empty.

-- Food – The Chinese people want a change in their traditional food and so ships replace whole restaurants with new Asian cuisines or adapt buffet to feature local like congee, dumbells or noodle bars.
+- Food – The Chinese people want a change in their traditional food and so ships replace whole restaurants with new Asian cuisines or adapt buffets to feature locals like congee, dumbells, or noodle bars.
 Chinese eat earlier and faster, meaning kitchens have to move a lot faster.

 - Recreational activities – The average cruiser is not looking to lie by the pool or read a book.
 They offer Tai chi at dawn, to begin with, the day it is a form of fighting based on a reconciliation of dynamic international forces.
 Mahjong is a traditional solitude game.
 It is addictive and fun, the workers of the ships usually teach the passengers these games, and after they learn they are left to play among themselves.
 Traditional Chinese painting is also taught.